Uganda set to impose social media tax

 "We're looking for money to maintain the security of the country and extend electricity so that you people can enjoy more social media, more often, more frequently," he told Reuters in March.

-Social media have become an important political tool in Uganda for both the ruling party and the opposition, our correspondent Catherine Byaruhanga says.
+Social media have become an important political tool in Uganda for both the ruling party and the opposition, our correspondent says.

 Access to platforms was shut during presidential elections in 2016.
 President Museveni insisted at the time that it was done to "stop spreading lies".